The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 Good times.

-According to some accounts, the uppermost floor of the hotel was the preferred area for amputations, since it was the furthest from street level and people passing by below wouldn’t hear the screams injured patients.
+According to some accounts, the uppermost floor of the hotel was the preferred area for amputations, since it was the furthest from street level and people passing by below wouldn’t hear the screams from injured patients.

 Since so many gruesome events reportedly occurred on that floor, it has the most haunted reputation.